-The Underwriters s have agreed, subject to certain conditions, to purchase from the S State the 2010 Series A Bonds at a purchase price of \$ (reflecting net original issue premium of \$ and an Underwriters' discount of \$), and to reoffer the 2010 Series A Bonds at prices r no greater than or yields no lower than the initial public offering prices or yields thereof set forth on the inside cover page hereof.
-The Underwriters have further agreed, subject to certain conditions, to purchase from the State the 2010 Series B Bonds at a purchase price of \$ (reflecting net original issue premium of \$ and an Underwriters' discount of \$ ), and to reoffer the 2010 Series B Bonds at prices no greater than n or yields no lower than the initial public offering prices or yields thereof set forth on the inside cover page hereof.
+The Underwriters have agreed, subject to certain conditions, to purchase from the State the 2012 Bonds at a purchase price of \$114,767,235.28 (reflecting original issue premium of \$16,745,244.60 and an Underwriters' discount of \$228,009.32), and to reoffer the 2012 Bonds at prices no greater than or yields no lower than the initial public offering prices or yields thereof set forth on the inside cover page hereof.

-The 2010 Bonds may be offered and sold to certain dealers and others (including the Underwriters and other dealers depositing the 2010 Bonds into investment trusts or mutual funds) at prices lower or yields higher than such public offering prices or yields, and such prices or yields may be changed from time to time by the Underwriters.
-The Underwriters will be obligated to purchase all 2010 Bonds if any such 2010 Bonds are purchased.
+The 2012 Bonds may be offered and sold to certain dealers and others (including the Underwriters and other dealers depositing the 2012 Bonds into investment trusts or mutual funds) at prices lower or yields higher than such public offering prices or yields, and such prices or yields may be changed from time to time by the Underwriters.
+The Underwriters will be obligated to purchase all 2012 Bonds if any such 2012 Bonds are purchased.